 But while Kitaboo Insight is engaging, the learning tool is somewhat limited in its training capabilities, likely since it prioritizes digital publishing and classroom education on top of training.
 Analytics and tracking are available as well as assessments but beyond that, the platform isn’t highly evolved in terms of features, meaning you’re better off pairing Kitaboo Insight with another platform or finding an alternative all-in-one platform.

-Best Training Tools – #10 – Adobe Captivate Prime
+Top Online Training Tool #10 – Adobe Captivate Prime

 As an online employee training tool, individuals can access Adobe Captivate Prime for basic training courses.
 The platform enables stripped down content curation and the interface is relatively easy to navigate.
 Adobe Captivate Prime can integrate with existing enterprise apps like Zoom, Workday, and LinkedIn.
 It also includes features like webinars and content streaming but can be a pricey option.